-- Falls are fairly common for older adults, and potentially deadly.
-So a team of researchers wanted to see if a simple test of balance could predict mortality.
+- Falls are fairly common for older adults, and they are potentially deadly.
+A team of researchers wanted to see whether a simple test of balance could predict mortality.

-- Adults aged 51-75 who were unable to balance on one foot for ten seconds had an 84% higher risk of death than their peers who could, even after adjusting for age and health variables.
+- Adults ages 51 to 75 who were unable to balance on one foot for ten seconds had an 84% higher risk of death than their peers who could, even after adjusting for age and health variables.

 - Doctors may want to consider adding a ten-second balance test to regular physical exams for older adults.

-Balance isn’t often assessed during regular health screenings for older adults, but a recently published study suggests that it should be.
-The international team of researchers behind it found that adults aged 51-75 who were unable to balance on one foot for ten seconds had an 84% higher risk of death than their peers who could, even after adjusting for age, sex, body mass index, and comorbidities like heart disease, hypertension, and diabetes.
+Balance isn’t often assessed during regular health screenings for older adults, but a 2022 study suggests that it should be.
+The international team of researchers behind it found that adults ages 51 to 75 who were unable to balance on one foot for ten seconds had an 84% higher risk of death than their peers who could, even after adjusting for age, sex, body mass index, and comorbidities like heart disease, hypertension, and diabetes.

 A long-running study